jgj3/ECE445labnotebook/README.md

 4. continuing to learn software
 ## WEEK 6 3/16
 1. spring break so finished my course in the nRF SDK connect
+2. ! [nrfcard.png] (certificate of completion of the course)
-2. double checked the schematics for the ecg
+3. double checked the schematics for the ecg
+4. ! [ecg pcb.png] (pcb placing for the ecg)
-3. changed some minor things in the ppg sensor design with long squiggle lines holding the photdioode resistors next to our earlobes and this way the PCB is a little more stretchable
+5. changed some minor things in the ppg sensor design with long squiggle lines holding the photdioode resistors next to our earlobes and this way the PCB is a little more stretchable
+6. ! [snakyppgdesign.png] (serpentine wire iteration design)
 ## WEEK 7 3/23
 1. prepare for progress demo with ppg sensor testing it using a light to show the waves on the phone app
 2. continuing testing on daily basis for trying to implemenet full software to work with fingers
+3. ![ppg data.png] (showing how the data is very noisy)
 ## WEEK 8 3/30
 1. when using fingers too much noise is being shown on the plot and we are in the process of trying to identift the root cause of the issue
 2. performing root cause analysis to determine what is causing all the other noise
 3. connect ppg via phone app for the progress demo
+4. ![ppg full.jpg] (current iteration of the ppg board)
 ## WEEK 9 4/6
 1. progress demo done showed PPG working with flashlight rather than fingers to show peaks of the wave
 2. our testing has revealed that the long squiggle lines and putting the MAX chips so far away from the PDRs was a possible cause of the large noise readings
 3. redesigned a new board unfortunately deadline passed but removed the long squiggling lines
 4. trying to fix software and added filters which made the light very clear and identifable but fingers were showing no values
 5. the main issue we have identified from our testing seems to be the potential difference supplied to the PDR is incorrect
+6. ! [ppg tab.png] (this seems to be an issue with routing with our pdr)
 ## WEEK 10 4/13
 1. encountering major noise from the ppg sensor on all pulse readings
 2. tried testing outside the lab because thought the noise was from the sockets in the room but no better